-This is a transcript of a conversation between two famous spreadsheet applications, Google Sheets and Microsoft Excel, who, in mid-2019, sat down together at a well-known beach bar, The Pivot & Chart Tavern, for a catch-up after a long WORKDAY.
+This is a transcript of a conversation between two famous spreadsheet applications, Google Sheets and Microsoft Excel, who, sat down together at a well-known beach bar, The Pivot & Chart Tavern, for a catch-up after a long WORKDAY.

 For the DURATION of their meeting, SMALL and LARGE FISHERmen came and went, smelling of POISSON from the Sea.

 It was a DAY to remember.

 Google Sheets: “Excel!
 Dude!
 GAUSS who, yo?
 It’s been DAYS, MONTHs even, since we caught up.
 You made it.
 You crash so often I wasn’t sure you’d get here.”